Bigness of the tangent bundle of a Fano threefold with Picard number two: Total Dual VMRTs and some Criteria to Disprove Bigness

 We denote by $\Tt_{\overline{\Uu}/\overline{\Kk}}$ the dual $\Omega_{\overline{\Uu}/\overline{\Kk}}^\vee\to T_{\overline\Uu}$.
 Then there exists the exact sequence

 for some coherent sheaf $\Gg$ on $\overline{\Uu}$.

-\begin{Prop}[{\cite[Corollary~2.10, Remark~2.12, Corollary~2.13]{HLS}}] Let $X$ be a smooth projective variety and $\Kk$ be a locally unsplit dominating family of rational curves with $0$-dimensional VMRTs.
-Under the condition that $\Gg$ is locally free in codimension $1$, the linear class of the total dual VMRT $\breve\Cc$ on $\PP(T_X)$ is explicitly given as follows.
+\begin{Prop}[{\cite[Corollary~2.10, Remark~2.12, Corollary~2.13]{HLS}}] Let $X$ be a smooth projective variety and $\Kk$ be a family of unbendable rational curves which is locally unsplit.
+Assume that $\Kk$ has zero-dimensional VMRTs and $\Gg$ is locally free in codimension~$1$.
+Then the linear class of the total dual VMRT $\breve\Cc$ on $\PP(T_X)$ is explicitly given as follows.

 Moreover, the condition on $\Gg$ is verified when $\Tt_{\overline{\Uu}/\overline{\Kk}}$ is locally free and $\overline{e}_{[\ell]}: \overline{\Uu}_{[\ell]}\to X$ is immersed for general ${[\ell]}\in\overline{\Kk}$.
 In particular, if $X$ admits a conic bundle structure $\pi: X\to Y$ over a smooth projective variety $Y$, then the total dual VMRT $\breve\Cc$ on $\PP(T_X)$ associated to the fibers of $\pi$ satisfies